Code-Institute-Submissions/handcrafted-heart/README.md

 * Example of an error message I got from the console when adding blogposts from the backend logged in as admin.
 The error message from the running link from the development environment: """Failed to load resource: the server responded with a status of 404 ()  blogpostimg3-min.jpg'):1""" and the error message showed in the console when running the app from Heroku: "GET https://handcrafted-heart.herokuapp.com/url('https://handcrafted-heart.s3.amazonaws.com/media/images/blogpostimg1-min.jpg') 404 (Not Found)" The images is stored in the images file in the AWS S3 Bucket and was not showing at first.
 * The register form to register a new user was at first not functioning.
 After filled out all of the required fields, and clicked the submit button nothing happend, only that the two password fields cleaned up empty, but no successmessage was shown.

-* One bug discovered not yet solved is that when you leave one field out in the payment form, leaving one of the number fields out, for example the CVV field, the form is submitted anyway, and you get a success message that the payment was successful.
+* **One bug discovered not yet solved** is that when you leave one field out in the payment form, leaving one of the number fields out, for example the CVV field, the form is submitted anyway, and you get a success message that the payment was successful.
-1. This is not yet solved.
-As the fields in the form in the forms.py file in the checkout app was set to required=False, I tried to change these to True.
+1. As the fields in the form in the forms.py file in the checkout app was set to required=False, I tried to change these to True.
 This though, gave an error message that the payment was not successful.
 2. I tried to add `required` to the html code, but as the forms are loaded with `payment_form | as_bootstrap` with no input fields, adding the required did not make any difference.
 3. Which result in that it´s currently possible to pay with Stripe´s test functionality with all fields filled in, but also with one of the number fields Not filled in.